villekuosmanen/rewACT/README.md

 --steps=10000
 ```

-To use a DINOv3 vision backbone, add these flags (example shown with placeholders):
+To use a DINOv3 vision backbone, add these flags:

 ```
 python scripts/train.py \